The Old South Ward Building was a church building constructed in 1917 and was destroyed by the 1962 earthquake.

-In 1917 with the growth of Church membership in Richmond, the already Richmond Ward was split, creating the Richmond South Ward.
-Earlier wards had their own buildings to congrigate instead of sharing buildings as they do today.
-The Church purchased the land of Axel Erickson located on 335 S State Street.2 Plans were made to construct the building in February of 1917, and completed in February 4, 1923.
+In 1917 with the growth of Church membership in Richmond, the Richmond Ward was split, creating the Richmond South Ward.
+Earlier wards had their own buildings to congregate instead of sharing buildings as they do today.
+The Church purchased the land of Axel Erickson, located on 335 S State Street.2 Plans were made to construct the building in February of 1917, and completed on February 4, 1923.
 It was completely made of brick.
-The building was destroyed in the 1962 earthquake.1

 South Ward Stone Tablet

-Many years after the destruction of the building in 1962, Julee Spackman, who owned the home that was built on the property of the South Ward building, had an LDS youth group unearth the South Ward stone tablet that hung over the building.
-She had the tablet on the edger of her property near the sidewalk as a historical marker of the old building.2 In 2021, the stone tablet was moved to the James & Drusilla Hendricks history museum.
+After the building was condemned, the land was sold, and a home was built upon it.
+Julee Spackman, who owned the home that was built on the property of the South Ward building, had an LDS youth group unearth the South Ward stone tablet that hung over the building.
+She had the tablet on the edge of her property near the sidewalk as a historical marker of the old building.
+In 2021, the stone tablet was moved to the Daughters of Utah Pioneers Relic Hall.

 Richmond South Ward Building.